 For ranchers to continue trading carbon offsets, Ahearn (2008) pointed out:

-• One of the vital things they did was to cut the number of its cattle.
+- One of the vital things they did was to cut the number of cattle.

-• Ranchers will also have to agree to be audited annually to ensure that they follow the requirements to continue with carbon trading.
+- Ranchers must also agree to be audited annually to ensure that they follow the requirements to continue with carbon trading.

-The Chicago Climate Exchange, a body that oversees carbon trading, says that it is ‘wary’ of relying too much on rangelands for carbon sequestrations because they do not absorb as much carbon as rain forests do, plus that the science on how grazing and droughts affect soil sequestration is relatively new.
+The Chicago Climate Exchange, a body that oversees carbon trading, says it is ‘wary’ of relying too much on rangelands for carbon sequestration because they do not absorb as much carbon as rain forests do.
+The science of how grazing and droughts affect soil sequestration is relatively new.

 For ranch owners, their contribution to carbon absorption may not be very significant, but this is an opportunity for them to apply ‘best management practices, says Michael Walsh, executive vice president of the exchange (Ahearn, 2008).